Blanche Huber

 Blanche Huber (c.
 1900 – 1940) was the first woman in Malta to train as a doctor.
 She graduated as a doctor from the University of Malta in 1925, having entered it in 1919.
 However, Huber never worked as a doctor, instead she always practiced as a pharmacist in Żejtun.

 Life

-Blanche Huber was born in Birkirkara, to Hon Joseph Huber and she later married Dr. Joseph Caruana, a fellow medical professional.
+Blanche Huber was born in Birkirkara to Hon Joseph Huber, and she later married Dr. Joseph Caruana, a fellow medical professional.

 Huber matriculated in June 1919.
-In October 1919, she and Tessie Camilleri were the first female students to enroll at the University of Malta.
-Huber chose to enoll in the longer medicine course, and Camilleri, a literature student, graduated ahead of her in 1922.
+In October 1919, she and Tessie Camilleri were the first female students to enrol at the University of Malta.
+Huber chose to enrol in the longer medicine course, and Camilleri, a literature student, graduated ahead of her in 1922.

 She graduated as a doctor from the University of Malta in 1925.
 However, Huber never worked as a doctor; instead, she practiced as a pharmacist in Żejtun.

 Death and legacy

 Huber died on 19 July 1940 at the age of 40.

 Blanche Huber Street in Sliema is named after her.